 Through two surveys, we are creating the first census of the industrial robot industry in the United States.
 The resulting evidence and data is essential for moving analysis beyond anecdotal discussion.
 The surveys are anonymous and all respondents receive access to the findings through an online dashboard.

-- Manufacturer Survey: Our national survey of manufacturing enterprises specifically asks about robot use.
-We are surveying approximately 8,000 enterprises about their use of robotics (or lack thereof) and associated employment patterns.
+- Manufacturer Survey: Our national survey of manufacturing enterprises specifically asked about robot use.
+We surveyed approximately 8,000 enterprises about their use of robotics (or lack thereof) and associated employment patterns.
+Survey Results

 - Systems Integrator Survey: Robotics systems integrators are engineering firms that design, install, and maintain industrial robotics system.
 They play an important role in the growing use of robotics in U.S. manufacturing, but little else is known about them or the work that they do.
 Their input is essential for creating appropriate robot-related policies and strategies.

 Workforce and Skill Analysis

 We are analyzing novel labor market data that enables an assessment of robot-related employment supply and demand.
 Because standard industrial and occupational classifications do not separate robotics employment from other similar labor categories, analyses of robots’ impact on the workforce has previously not been possible.